karthikkolanji/ShaadiDemo/README.md

-# BaseCode
+# BaseCode Repo
-This conatins basic project structure with all necessary libraries implemented and singleton class configurations like Retrofit, SharedPreeference, ResourceFinder etc readily available.
+This repository contains basic project structure with all necessary libraries implemented and singleton class configurations like Retrofit, SharedPreeference, ResourceFinder etc readily available.
 We can pull this repo and start continuing with new projects

 This contains